-The project, fittingly called trees, attaches sensitive microphones to trunks, branches and even leaves, then records the sounds and analyzes them in light of simultaneous environmental factors such as drought.
-Click here and scroll down to hear the clicks, pops, hisses and taps made by a Scots pine (Pinus sylvestris).
+The project, fittingly called trees, attached sensitive microphones to trunks, branches and even leaves, then recorded the sounds and analyzed them in light of simultaneous environmental factors such as drought.
+Click here to hear the clicks, pops, hisses and taps made by a Scots pine (Pinus sylvestris).

 Closer to home our trees are getting ready for spring, the sap is running, and it’s maple sugaring time in North America.